evhub/coconut/DOCS.md

                         runnable code to stdout)
-  -s, --strict          enforce code cleanliness standards --no-tco, --notco     disable tail call optimization --no-wrap, --nowrap   disable wrapping type annotations in strings and turn off 'from
+  -s, --strict          enforce code cleanliness standards --no-tco, --notco     disable tail call optimization --no-wrap-types, --nowraptypes
-                        __future__ import annotations' behavior -c code, --code code  run Coconut passed in as a string (can also be piped into stdin) -j processes, --jobs processes
+                        disable wrapping type annotations in strings and turn off 'from __future__ import annotations' behavior -c code, --code code  run Coconut passed in as a string (can also be piped into stdin) -j processes, --jobs processes